-Transfer from the Cafeteria Fund to the General Fund for indirect costs. \$ 89,692 Transfer from the Special Reserve for Capital Outlay Projects Fund to the General Fund for salaries that had bee set aside for the new elementary school site projected for fiscal year 2022-23.
-240,161 Transfer from the Special Reserve for Capital Outlay Projects Fund to the General Fund for miscellaneous expenses to dissolve SPSTA JPA.
-Transfer from the Bond Interest and Redemption Fund to the General Fund for the closure of Series 1991 GO Bonds.
-668 156,757 Transfer from Debt Service for Blended Component units Fund to the Capital Project for Blended Component Units Fund for debt service payments.
-1,200,000 \$ 1,687,278
+Transfer from the Cafeteria Fund to the General Fund for indirect costs. \$ 110,985 Transfer from the Special Reserve for Capital Outlay Fund to the General Fund for salaries set aside for new elementary school.
+28,000 Transfer from the Special Reserve for Capital Outlay Fund to the General Fund for miscellaneous expenses to close the JPA.
+13,849 Transfer from the County School Facilities Fund to the Capital Facilities Fund for 2021 high school portables reimbursement.
+788,521 Transfer from the County School Facilities Fund to the Capital Projects for Blended Component Units Fund for Quarry Trails construction reimbursement.
+17,480,614 Transfer from the Debt Service for Blended Component Unit Fund to the Capital Projects for Blended Component Unit Fund for debt service payments.
+1,200,000 \$ 19,621,969